datacommonsorg/docsite/api/rest/v2/index.md

    `AIzaSyCTI4Xz-UW_G2Q2RfknhcfdAnTHq5X5XuI`
 </div>

-_The trial key is capped with a limited quota for requests._ If you are planning on using our APIs more rigorously (e.g. for personal or school projects, developing applications, etc.) please request an official key without any quota limits; please see [Get API key](/api/index.html#get-key) for information.
+_The trial key is capped with a limited quota for requests._ If you are planning on using our APIs more rigorously (e.g. for personal or school projects, developing applications, etc.) please request an official key without any quota limits; please see [Obtain an API key](/api/index.html#get-key) for information.

 > **Note:** If you are sending API requests to a custom Data Commons instance, do _not_ include any API key in the requests.